ritza-co/abbey/article.md

 ### Create a role

-Finally, we create a role with permissions to read from the Person table
+Finally, we create a role with permissions to read from the Person table:

 - Browse to "IAM".
 - Click "Roles".